This post contains affiliate links. Please see our disclosure policy.

 Here are some of the ways I love to change up my sourdough snickerdoodles to give them a fun little twist!

-- Add pumpkin spice to the cookie dough - a great way to make these for Thanksgiving!
+- Add pumpkin spice to the cookie dough – a great way to make these for Thanksgiving!
+Or try these sourdough pumpkin snickerdoodles.

 - Add 50g of peanut butter to the mixture (crunch or smooth – your choice).

-- Sprinkle sea salt onto the cookie dough balls before you bake them - trust me - you'll love it!
+- Sprinkle sea salt onto the cookie dough balls before you bake them.
+Trust me, you’ll love it!

 - Swap out white sugar for brown sugar to give you a richer flavor with a darker cookie crust.
+Stick with white sugar for the topping tough.

 - Add some chocolate chips to the mixture (with the dry ingredients) for a chocolatey twist on these classics.